dpchurchman/beerreport/BeerReport.md

 ##   6  29  25   5   4   1   3  28   4  16  10  23  20   1   4
 ```

-It is common to hear that breweries are most popular in the Pacific Northwest and the midwest, but it is difficult to see this in the above table, so below is a map of the number of breweries in each state, where the states with most breweries are bright red, and the states with the fewest breweries are a deep blue.
+It is common to hear that breweries are most popular in the Pacific Northwest and the Midwest, but it is difficult to see this in the above table, so below is a map of the number of breweries in each state, where the states with most breweries are bright red, and the states with the fewest breweries are a deep blue.
 From the map, it is clear that there is a cluster of states on the west coast with the most breweries, but the bright red Colorado and Texas are notable exceptions in the middle of the country.
 There is also a cluster in the Midwest and Northeast.
 Unsurprisingly, the least craft breweries are found in the least populated parts of the United States in the middle of the country and the south.

 ```r
 #This code changes the state abbreviations in the breweries data set to full state names in order to use the map package in ggplot2.